5.7 Provisions

 42.4 Valuation techniques Equity instruments

 The majority of equity instruments are actively traded on public stock exchanges with readily available active prices on a regular basis.
-Such instruments arc classilicd as Level 1.
-Units held in funds arc measured based on their published net asset value (NAV), taking into account redemption and/or other restrictions.
+Such instruments are classified as Level 1.
+Units held in funds are measured based on their published net asset value (NAV), taking into account redemption and/or other restrictions.
 Such instruments are generally Level 2.
-Equity instruments in non listed entities included investment in private equity funds are initially recognised at transaction price and re-measured (to the extent information is available) and valued on a case-by-case and classified as Level 3.
+Equity instruments in non-listed entities included investment in private equity funds are initially recognised at transaction price and re measured (to the extent information is available) and valued on a case-by-case and classified as Level 3.

 Valuation methodologies of financial instruments not measured at fair value